 How to Move On after a Divorce You Didn’t Want

+We’re also here to give you guidance.
+How will you heal?
+How will you rebuild?
+We’ve got some great, time-proven strategies.
 It may not feel like it now, but the pain you’re feeling will not last forever.
-It just takes time and effort to process your feelings and pick back up the pieces of your life so you can rebuild it on your own.
+You are a resilient human who needs to process your feelings and pick up the pieces of your life so you can start an exciting new chapter.

 How long does the shock of divorce last?